Property A and the existence of a Markov process with a trivial Poisson boundary: Background

 \item For every $K>0$ we have

 \end{enumerate} \end{theorem}

-In the next proposition, we show that the first condition in the above theorem can be weaken:
+In the next proposition, we show that the first condition in the above theorem can be weakened:

-\begin{proposition} Let $(X,d)$ be a countable discrete metric space with bounded geometry, then $(X,d)$ has property A iff there is a sequence of transition probabilities $\phi_n: X \rightarrow Prob(X)$ such that the following holds: \begin{enumerate} \item For every $n$ and for every $\delta >0$ there is there is a number $R_{\delta, n}$ such that for every $x \in X$ we have
+\begin{proposition} Let $(X,d)$ be a countable discrete metric space with bounded geometry, then $(X,d)$ has property A if and only if there is a sequence of transition probabilities $\phi_n: X \rightarrow Prob(X)$ such that the following holds: \begin{enumerate} \item For every $n$ and for every $\delta >0$ there is there is a number $R_{\delta, n}$ such that for every $x \in X$ we have

 \item For every $K>0$ we have

 \end{enumerate} \end{proposition}

 \begin{proof} The first direction is obvious from theorem \ref{HR-metric} - for every $n$ and every $\delta>0$ choose $R_{\delta, n} = R_n$.
 Conversely, assume there is a sequence of transition probabilities $\phi_n: X \rightarrow Prob(X)$ with the conditions stated above and define a new sequence $\phi_n'$ as follows: